Skip to content

 Mark out a hole that is a few inches wider in diameter than your trampoline.
 This is to give you a little extra room when you place the trampoline in the hole.

 Dig out 10 inches of soil evenly across the entire hole.
-Then dig an inner hole in the middle that is 2ft less in diameter than the trampoline size in a bowl shape to a depth of about 3ft for 12ft and 14ft trampolines and 2ft 6 inches for 8ft and 10ft trampolines.
+Then dig an inner hole in the middle that is 2ft less in diameter than the trampoline size in a bowl shape to a depth of 40 inches for the 17ft x 10ft, 36 inches 3ft for 12ft and 14ft trampolines and 2ft 6 inches for 8ft and 10ft trampolines.
 This will leave a ledge onto which the trampoline frame will sit.

 Step 2.
 Assemble the frame

 Assemble the top and bottom sections of the trampoline frame, attach mat and springs and fix the retaining wall to the outside of the frame.